Search: 486 results

 Verse ConceptsConcubines

-So Jacob (Israel) lived in the land where his father [Isaac] had been a stranger (sojourner, resident alien), in the land of Canaan.
+Jacob lived in the land where his father had stayed, the land of Canaan.

 Verse ConceptsSojourningLiving In The Land

-Now Joseph dreamed a dream, and he told it to his brothers, and they hated him even more.
+Then Joseph had a dream.
+When he told it to his brothers, they hated him even more.

 Verse ConceptsDreams, Examples OfGrudgesSelf ConfidenceHating IndividualsSiblings